Darleanow/C-Chall/damien/README.md

 ![C Programming](https://img.shields.io/badge/Language-C-brightgreen)
 ![Course Name](https://img.shields.io/badge/Course-C%20Challenges-blue)

-Welcome to the "C Challenges" course repository by Damien Nithard.
+Welcome to the "C Challenges" course repository.
 This repository is dedicated to storing and sharing code examples, exercises, and project files related to a course.

 ## Table of Contents